-I live just outside Bath with my husband, Jonny, and my two children (plus two toy monkeys, six goldfish and we’re hoping to get some chickens!).
-I teach English two days a week at a local secondary school.
+I live just outside Bath with my husband and our two children.
+I teach English two days a week at King Edward’s School, Bath.
 I also write articles for newspapers and magazines.
 Oh, and I write novels too!

 How did you first start writing?

 I first started writing when I was teaching at a school in Africa in my gap year.
 I was in the middle of nowhere with no electricity, no TV, no radio, no newspapers, no telephone, no internet and very few books.
 I started writing stories about the children in the school and all the strange things that went on – witch-doctors, infanticide, leopard hunts, snakes in my cupboard etc. I’ve been writing ever since.

 What inspires you?

 People, especially children.
 My own children, their friends and the children I’ve taught constantly inspire and surprise me with the weird and wonderful things they say and do.
 Most of the characters in my stories are a mixture of many of the amazing kids I have known and taught over the years.